Tutorial SF 1

 Finally, we obtain $B=WU$ and $A=U^TW^+$.

-As a data example we use the EXAMPLE_P300_1 example P300 BCI example file provided with Eegle, selecting 4s from second 77 to second 81.
-Figure 1 shows the time series of the epoch submitted to spatial filtering (the data $X$).
+As a data example we use the EXAMPLE_P300_1 example P300 BCI example file provided with Eegle, selecting 4s from second 55 to second 59.

 SFA